 Facebook pages that regularly repost memes, images, and videos from third-party sources may get flagged for limited originality.
 Over time, these flags can reduce your page’s distribution.

-Facebook users don’t want to see the same types of posts over and over.
+Facebook users don’t want to see the same types of posts repeatedly.
 That’s why some Facebook feeds prioritize delivering a variety of text, image, and video content.

-To keep your audience engaged and give your content a better chance of getting a high score, experiment with new formats.
-For example, if you usually post images, test videos or reels.
+To keep your audience engaged and give your content a better chance of a high score, experiment with new formats.
+For example, if you usually post images, test videos, or reels.

-“Now more than ever, we aim to create more targeted, diversified, and engaging social media posts to maintain audience interest.
-Hence, we incorporate language events, gamification elements, QR codes, animation, avatars, and infographics to remain competitive,” shares Bacher.
+“Now more than ever, we aim to create more targeted, diversified, and engaging social media posts to maintain audience interest,” says Bacher.

-Another benefit of testing formats is that you create new opportunities for Facebook users to discover your content.
-For example, create content for the news feed, reels feed, and stories feed.
+By testing new formats, you create new opportunities for Facebook users to discover your content.

 For example, GT’s Living Foods optimizes content for the news feed (above) and the stories feed (below).

-“We believe that the more specific and targeted you can get with ad placements on Facebook, the more likely Facebook is to show your ads (i.e., be able to ‘beat’ the algorithm),” shares Sam Yadegar, CEO of HawkSEM.
+“We believe that the more specific and targeted you can get with ad placements on Facebook, the more likely Facebook is to show your ads (i.e., be able to ‘beat’ the algorithm),” says Sam Yadegar, Co-founder and CEO of HawkSEM.

 “The more targeted your ads are, the higher the engagement rate will be.
 We’ve learned that ads that have higher engagement rates will likely be shown more often, which can optimize Facebook ad costs.”